p5quared/CSC_331H_Project1/README.md

 * [Catch2](https://github.com/catchorg/Catch2) - Testing
 * [FTXUI](https://github.com/ArthurSonzogni/FTXU) - GUI

+### Branch
+Please clone the "ftxui" branch of this repository for review.
+The "master" branch is the only the original project requirements, and there is a chance some of the build config might have gotten messed up along the way. (` git clone https://github.com/p5quared/CSC_331H_Project1 -b ftxui`)

 ### Build
 This project is built using CMake.
 Two targets are produced: "main" and "tests" (self explanatory).